 Award Information - Types of Aid Available

 There are three basic types of financial aid: grants, work study, and loans.
 Typically, students are offered a combination of these financial aid awards.
 Students must apply for financial aid each academic year to be considered for the types of aid listed below.
 Some program funding is limited, therefore, students should apply as soon as possible after October 1st each year for the upcoming academic year.

 - Oregon Opportunity Grant: This program is administered by the Office of Student Access and Completion (OSAC).
 It is a need-based program and is available to eligible Oregon residents who are enrolled at least half time.
 The award is reduced by half for students enrolled in 6-11 credits.
 This grant has a lifetime limit of four full time years.
 Students should apply early for consideration of this grant.

 - Federal Pell Grant: This need-based program is available during summer, fall, winter and spring to eligible students.
-The Pell Grant is available for the equivalent of 3 full time terms and is limited to a lifetime limit of six full time years (600%).
-This grant is offered to students that do not have a Bachelor's degree and have an Expected Family Contribution (EFC) between 0 and 5234 for the 2016/2017 aid year and between 0 and 5328 for the 2017/2018 aid year.
-It is prorated for less than full time enrollment levels.
-See the Financial Aid Award Handbook for clarification regarding the equivalent of 3 full time terms.
+The Pell Grant is limited to a lifetime limit of six full time years (600%).
+This grant is offered to students that do not have a Bachelor's degree and have an Expected Family Contribution (EFC) between 0 and 5576 for the 2019/2020 aid year.
+It is prorated for less than full time enrollment levels and students may receive up to 150% of the scheduled Pell award in the aid year (must be at least 1/2 time in 4th term).

-- Federal Supplemental Educational Opportunity Grant (SEOG): This is a need-based program and is available fall, winter and spring term to students enrolled and attending at least 1/2 time.
+- Federal Supplemental Educational Opportunity Grant (SEOG): This is a need-based program and is available summer, fall, winter and spring term to students enrolled and attending at least 1/2 time.
 Students must apply for financial aid by January 31st each year and demonstrate exceptional financial need to be considered for SEOG.